Juho Talvitie: Lommel

 In 2021, he signed for Belgian First Division B club Lommel.
 On 15 September 2021, he debuted for 4–2 win over Diegem Sport in a Belgian Cup game.
 He made his Belgian First Division B debut on 1 October 2021 against Westerlo.
-During season 2021–22 he made 6 appearances in league matches and 1 in Belgian Cup.
+During season 2021–22 he made six appearances in league matches and one in the Belgian Cup.
+In the 2023–24 season, Talvitie made 35 appearances for Lommel in all competitions, scoring four goals and providing three assists.
+He played six games in the Belgian Pro League Promotion Play-offs.